MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

 | ManifestNoAuth | ManifestNoAuth | No authentication required: BaseManifestAuth & { type: 'none', } |  |
 | ManifestAuth | ManifestAuth | ManifestNoAuth, ManifestServiceHttpAuth, ManifestUserHttpAuth, ManifestOAuthAuth |  |

-In this example, we'll create a new Azure Function that serves up the plugin manifest file, but you could use any web server technology to do this.
-To create the Azure Function for this manifest, follow these steps:
+To create an Azure Function that serves up this manifest, follow these steps:

 1. Run the following command in your terminal:
     ```bash